Bedlington: Local parish

 One of the most important surviving historic buildings is the Anglican parish church, which is dedicated to St. Cuthbert.
 It is reputed that the church takes its dedication from an event that occurred 12 December 1069: fleeing northwards from the Conqueror's army, the monks of Durham are said to have rested the body of St Cuthbert in Bedlington Church.
 The building, originally of Saxon design, was rebuilt about a hundred years later.
 Little of either the Saxon or the Norman church has survived.

 There is a Roman Catholic congregation who worship in a relatively new church called St Bede's.
 In addition, there is a Salvation Army chapel.

 Hartford Hall lies within the parish.
 Much of the riverside land between Bedlington and the hall forms the Bedlington Country Park, a designated local nature reserve.

 Local media

-Local newspapers include the Evening Chronicle, the Journal, which also cover Tyneside and the rest of south east Northumberland.
+Local newspapers include the Evening Chronicle and the Journal, which also cover Tyneside and the rest of southeast Northumberland.
 The Newspost Leader is weekly and covers most of the former district of Wansbeck.
 The community-run Bedlington Website Bedlington.co.uk was started in 1998.
 It has been active in many of the recent initiatives to promote the town.

-There are also several radio regional stations provide local broadcasts.
-Local news on television is provided by ITV News Tyne Tees and BBC Look North.
-These TV stations cover most of the north east, County Durham, Teesside, Tyneside and Northumberland.
+Local radio stations are BBC Radio Newcastle, Capital North East, Heart North East, Smooth North East, Hits Radio North East, and Koast Radio, a community based station.
+Local television news programmes are provided by ITV News Tyne Tees and BBC Look North.